How to Improve Your Spoken English: 7 Tips

 Why Listening is Important to Master English

-I had been watching a YouTube channel.
+I have been watching a YouTube channel.

-Have you noticed how you start copying your peers, friends, or family members’ speaking styles without even realizing it?
+Have you ever noticed how you start copying your peers, friends, or family members’ speaking styles without even realizing it?
+The more you listen to a particular language or style of speaking, the faster you imitate it (without realizing that you’re doing it).

 6. Don’t Read English Newspapers Hoping to Improve Your Spoken English